A Generalized Approach to Power Analysis for Local Average Treatment Effects: Appendix B: LATE Power Simulations

-Finally, Table \ref{tab:sims4} compares the power of the Wald IV estimator with the power implied by scaling a standard ATE power analysis.
+Finally, Table \ref{tab:sims4} compares the power of the Wald IV estimator to reject the null hypothesis that the LATE equals zero with the power implied by scaling a standard ATE power analysis.
 As described by previous studies \citep{dufloetal2007,baiocchietal2014}, one approach to performing a power analysis in the face of noncompliance is by performing a simple ATE power analysis but scaling the variance of the standard ATE difference-in-means estimator, specifically dividing it by the compliance rate squared.
-This implies that, for a given treatment effect, the sample size required to reach a particular power level in the full-compliance ATE context must be divided by the compliance rate squared to offer the sample size required to reach that same power level in the LATE context.
-For instance, if $100$ observations are needed in the ATE context, then approximately $\frac{100}{0.2^2} = 2500$ observations are required in the LATE context given a compliance rate of $0.2$.
-However, this approximate equality is only achieved given the strong assumptions that (a) the never-takers have the same mean outcome value as the untreated compliers, (b) the always-takers have the same mean outcome value as the treated compliers, and (c) all groups have the same outcome variance.
+This implies that, for a given treatment effect, the sample size required to reach a particular power level in the hypothetical full-compliance context must, if there is actually imperfect compliance, then be divided by the compliance rate squared to offer the sample size required to reach that same power level for the LATE given that noncompliance.
+For instance, if $100$ observations are needed in the ATE context given full compliance, then approximately $\frac{100}{0.2^2} = 2500$ observations are required in the LATE context given a compliance rate of $0.2$.
+However, this approximate equality is only achieved given the strong assumptions that (a) the never-takers have the same mean outcome value as the untreated compliers, (b) the always-takers have the same mean outcome value as the treated compliers, and (c) all groups have the same within-condition outcome variance.
 If any of those assumptions are violated, the true power of the Wald IV estimator can diverge dramatically from the power implied by this scaled ATE power analysis.

 Table \ref{tab:sims4} demonstrates this result.
 Specifically, a standard ATE power analysis is performed given a treatment effect of $5$, a sample size of $100$ (assigned equally to the treatment and control groups), and within-group outcome standard deviation of $8$.
 The resulting power is $0.87$, as indicated in the last column of the table.
 The other columns present the results of additional LATE power simulations.
 For all of the simulations, the treatment effect and within-group variances for the compliers are also set to $5$ and $8$, respectively, while the compliance rate is set to $0.2$.
 This implies that $\frac{100}{0.2^2} = 2500$ observations are required to reach a power of $0.87$, and thus all simulations are set with a sample size of $2500$.
 The results in the second and third columns of the table show that the power for the Wald IV estimator is indeed about $0.87$ when the appropriate distributional assumptions are met with regard to the always-takers and never-takers (first specification).
 However, as the results also show, as soon as those assumptions are violated, the scaled ATE power analysis provides extremely unreliable guidance on power for the LATE.